ChickenCringe/something-awesome/README.md

 ## UNSW LOGIN CLONE

-This is a clone of the iconic login page for UNSW + Microsoft outlook accounts with its form validation.
+This is a clone of the login page for UNSW + Microsoft outlook accounts with its form validation.

-> In as much as this script does not process information submitted, please do not submit any personal information!
+> ‼️PLEASE DO NOT SUBMIT ANY PERSONAL INFORMATION.
+THIS WEBSITE ONLY EXISTS FOR EDUCATIONAL PURPOSES.
+ANYTHING YOU PUT IN WILL BE LOGGED.‼️

 > I DO NOT OWN the rights to any images used in this page!
 ### ✨TECH-STACK